Skip to content

 Did You Miss the Mortgage Rate Sale?

-• Even if you didn’t get the lowest rate possible
+• Even if you didn’t get the lowest rate possible, you can still save on interest each month

-• If you have extra money set aside to make larger payments
+• You can reduce your interest expense if you have extra money set aside to make larger payments

-Assuming you missed the mortgage rate sale that took place over the past few years, you might be stuck (and I use that word very loosely) with a rate that is around 1% above all-time lows.
+Assuming you missed the mortgage rate sale that took place over the past few years, you might be stuck with a rate that is nearly triple all-time lows.

-Anyway, our hypothetical homeowner is now on the hook for about $288,000 in interest over the course of 30 years because they had to settle for a rate of 4.5%.
+Our hypothetical homeowner above is on the hook for $531,010 in interest over the course of 30 years because they had to settle for a rate of 7.5%.

 If our homeowner had the ability to make larger monthly payments, they could close the gap and limit the damage of that higher interest rate.

-They’d also pay off the mortgage nearly six years early, so their 30-year fixed would become something like a 24-year fixed.
+This borrower would also pay off the mortgage nearly seven years early, so their 30-year fixed would become something like a 23-year fixed.

 My early payoff calculator can help you to determine your own loan scenarios quickly and easily.